 - Nicotine Patch –Nicotine patches contain a sizeable amount of the substance in order to facilitate a continuous delivery for hours.
 Severe toxicity may happen if the patch is ingested.

-- E-cigarettes – Also called e-liquid or e-juice, e-cigarettes is a battery-powered device that vaporizes liquid nicotine.
-The concentrated nicotine is sometimes flavored, and packaged in 30 ml to 4 liters container.6
+- E-cigarettes – Also called e-liquid or e-juice, e-cigarettes are a battery-powered device that vaporizes liquid nicotine.
+The concentrated nicotine is sometimes flavored, and packaged in 30 ml to 4 liters container.

 - Dissolvable Tobacco – This is a fairly new tobacco product that comes in sticks, strips, compressed tobacco and orbs.
 They look like candies, spit-free and smoke-free.